Peloton fights federal safety recall after its treadmills left one child dead, others injured

 Peloton already had notified the CPSC of the fatality, as required by law, both sides said.

-But the agency discovered that there were actually “dozens” of incidents involving Peloton’s treadmills, some involving pets or exercise balls and many of them resulting in serious injuries — leading the agency to see this as a much larger and potentially more dangerous problem than previously believed, according to sources.
+But the agency discovered that there were actually “dozens” of incidents involving Peloton’s treadmills, some involving pets or exercise balls and many of them resulting in serious injuries — leading the agency to see this as a much larger and potentially more dangerous problem than previously believed, according to officials.

 Peloton said it received new reports of accidents after the March 18 letter, leading to the higher numbers.